davideperozzi/smoovy/README.md

 ## Workflow
-This is simple monorepo consisting of some of the packages mentioned above.
+This is a simple monorepo consisting of some of the packages mentioned above.
-> Every commands related to a package will be executed from the root directory via `scripty`
+> Every command related to a package will be executed from the root directory via `scripty`

 ### Building a package
 To ensure the best result, packages are created with rollup.
 The following formats are supported: `cjs`, `umd` and `esm`.